Solonarv/custom_hero_dota/README.md

 ## What is this?

 Basically regular dota, but with all new, completely different heroes.
-See [docs/heroes](https://github.com/Solonarv/custom_hero_dota/tree/master/docs/heroes) for a list of them.
+See [docs/heroes](https://github.com/Solonarv/custom_hero_dota/tree/master/docs/heroes) for a list of them (including ones that haven't been implemented yet).

 ## How to play